TaihouAnF/Basic-Rendering-Engine/README.md

 This is a project to showcase our understanding of 3D graphics and maths, ray-tracing techniques, and other simulations to generate nice-looking scenes.

 ## 2D Renderer

+The first feature of this project is a simulation of light rays in 2D.
+It would have at least one single-point light source for each scene.
+And in the scene, we can set up multiple round objects with different properties.
+The Renderer supports **light ray emission, diffusion, perfect reflection, and refraction**.

+### Demo
 ![2D Simulation Demo](https://github.com/TaihouAnF/Basic-Rendering-Engine/blob/main/Demo/light2D_output.png)